COVID-19 (coronavirus) – What You Need to Know.

 **All visitors must wear a mask/face covering at all times.

-Labor & Delivery: One visitor will be allowed to be designated by the mother.
+Labor & Delivery: Two visitors will be allowed to be designated by the mother.

 All Inpatient Units: One visitor, after appropriate screening, will be permitted to visit a non COVID-19 inpatient during the visiting hours of